ThisNotAlfred/Rhombus/README.md

 ## memory

-the machine has 128KB of fixed-size memory that you can access. your **appends** to this amount and doesn't take anything from it.
+the machine has 128KB of fixed-size memory that you can access. your program **appends** to this amount and doesn't take anything from it.

 # Example